Skip to content

 Most people don't need this

-The easiest way to use your sources with AI is to drag & drop them directly from Studio into Claude, ChatGPT, Gemini, or Grok.
+The easiest way to use your sources with AI is to drag & drop them directly from Studio into Claude, ChatGPT, Gemini, Grok, or Edison Scientific.
 The MCP server is an optional upgrade for power users who want a persistent connection — so your AI can search your full library and run Feynman sessions without dragging files each time.

 FeynmanLM runs an MCP server locally on your Mac at http://127.0.0.1:8522.
-To connect Claude, ChatGPT, Gemini, or Grok you need a public HTTPS URL that forwards to that local server.
-We use Tailscale Funnel for this — it gives you a stable *.ts.net URL with zero configuration.
+To connect Claude, ChatGPT, Gemini, Grok, or Edison Scientific you need a public HTTPS URL that forwards to that local server.

 1. Install Tailscale